DataDog/documentation/content/en/watchdog.md

 ## Overview

-Watchdog is an algorithmic feature for APM performances and infrastructure integrations metrics that automatically detects potential application and infrastructure issues.
+Watchdog is an algorithmic feature for APM performances and infrastructure integration metrics that automatically detects potential application and infrastructure issues.
 Watchdog observes trends and patterns in:

 * APM application metrics like:
   * Hits (request rate)